 - Your baby is in distress and needs to be delivered urgently

-- Your baby’s head or body may be too large to fit through your pelvis (“cephalopelvic disproportion”)
+- Your baby may be too large to fit through your birth canal (“cephalopelvic disproportion”)

 - Drugs used to induce labor are not appropriate for you or that prolonged contraction of your uterus may be harmful to you or your baby such as if you have had a previous cesarean section or major surgery on your uterus.

 What are the most serious risks associated with the use of CERVIDIL?

 What should I discuss with my doctor before labor induction begins or CERVIDIL is given?

 As you would throughout your pregnancy, be sure to tell your doctor about all prescription or over-the-counter medications you are taking.
 Before CERVIDIL is given, be sure you have told your doctor about all your current and past medical conditions, including:

 - If your water has broken